Molecular Pathology Laboratory

 hybridization for Breast cancer

 Breast cancer: This is the commonest cancer in woman.
 Amplification of Her-2/neu oncogene on chromosome 17 is associated with aggressive breast cancer.
 However, These cancers are amenable to treatment with monoclonal antibody to HER-2 protein receptor.
-The monoclonal antibody is known as Herceptin and is given to patients with breast cancer, which have amplified Her-2 oncogene.
+The monoclonal antibody is known as Herceptin and is given to patients with breast cancer, who have amplified Her-2 oncogene.

 Fluorescent in situ